stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

 stderr_logfile=syslog
 ```

-A new class is introduced to implement the dynamically buffer calculating while the current way is remained.
+A new class is introduced to implement the dynamically buffer calculating while the class for statically look-up solution is remained.
 When buffer manager starts it will test the command line options, loading the corresponding class according to the command line option.

-The database schema for the new buffer calculation is added on top of that of the current one without any field renamed or removed, which means it won't hurt the current approach.
+The database schema for the dynamically buffer calculation is added on top of that of the current solution without any field renamed or removed, which means it won't hurt the current solution.

-In the rest part of this document, we will focus on the new implementation and the SONiC-to-SONiC upgrade process from the current implementation to the new one.
+In the rest part of this document, we will focus on the dynamically headroom calculation and the SONiC-to-SONiC upgrade process from the current solution to the new one.

 ## Database schema design